gardener/external-dns-management/README.md

-      --target-namespace string                                       target namespace for cross cluster generation --target-owner-id string                                        owner id to use for generated DNS entries --target-owner-object string                                    owner object to use for generated DNS entries --target-realms string                                          realm(s) to use for generated DNS entries, realm(s) to use for replicated DNS provider
+      --target-namespace string                                       target namespace for cross cluster generation --target-owner-id string                                        owner id to use for generated DNS entries --target-owner-object string                                    owner object to use for generated DNS entries --target-realms string                                          realm(s) to use for replicated DNS provider, realm(s) to use for generated DNS entries
       --target-set-ignore-owners                                      mark generated DNS entries to omit owner based access control
       --target.disable-deploy-crds                                    disable deployment of required crds for cluster target --target.id string                                              id for cluster target